ValentinMinder/epfl-dslab-pocketcampus-freeroom/readme.md

 To make a JAR with the server, use `gradlew server:shadowJar`, which creates a JAR in build/libs/.
 To merge all Android projects, use `gradlew android:merge`, which creates a project in android/ that you can then build like a normal Android project, e.g. `gradlew android:assembleDebug` and `gradlew android:assembleRelease` to assemble debug and release versions respectively.

-The iOS client and Windows Phone clients are built with Xcode and Visual Studio respectively.
+The iOS and Windows Phone clients are built with Xcode and Visual Studio respectively.

 ## Other tasks